 What You Should Know About This Degree

 When you’re deciding on which particular certificate program to pursue, it’s important to consider how much money you’ll be able to make.
-In addition to theatrical makeup artists and their median annual wage of $106,920, some of the highest-earning occupations at this education level include power station electrical repairers ($85,340 per year), ship engineers ($75,990), and auto damage insurance appraisers ($65,550).
+In addition to theatrical makeup artists and their median annual wage of $134,750, some of the highest-earning occupations at this education level include ship engineers ($82,410 per year) and auto damage insurance appraisers ($62,680).

 Another factor to consider is security — this may be more important to you than earning potential.
-Indeed, even though the average theatrical makeup artist makes over six figures, there’s a lot of competition for jobs with only 600 openings available per year.
+Indeed, even though the average theatrical makeup artist makes over six figures, there’s a lot of competition for jobs with only 300 new openings expected over the next decade.

 You’ll have an easier time finding work if you enter a field that’s in high demand.
-For example, certificate-level occupations that are projected to have more than 50,000 annual openings over the next decade include tractor-trailer truck drivers, nursing assistants, licensed practical/vocational nurses, auto service technicians/mechanics, and hairdressers/hairstylists.
+For example, certificate-level occupations that are projected to have more than 50,000 openings over the next decade include tractor-trailer truck drivers, nursing assistants, and hairdressers/hairstylists.

 Here are some questions to ask when researching certificate programs: